vapor/docs/http/body.md

 }
 ```

 > You may have noticed above, that the protocol throws, but our implementation does not.
-This is compeletely valid in Swift and will allow you to not throw if you're ever calling the function manually.
+This is completely valid in Swift and will allow you to not throw if you're ever calling the function manually.

 Now we're able to include our `VPR` file directly in our `Responses`.